WPDevelopers/wp-scheduled-posts/readme.txt

 * **New** Ability to control which 'Custom Post Types' will be available to "Scheduled Posts".
 * **New** Ability to control which 'Category' will be available to "Scheduled Posts".
 * **New** Ability to control date time structure, as you need.

+> <strong>Vote For Feature!!</strong><br>
+> We are considering to bring more features, tell us what you need.
+[Click here](https://wpdeveloper.net/go/WPSP-PDS)!

+'WP Scheduled Posts' is a very simple but super useful plugin.
+It will enable a widget in dashboard and/or in admin bar which will show all future Scheduled post.
+This is specially useful for multi-author blog.
+Even its useful for single author blog who use the built-in Schedule function of WordPress.

+To better understand what it does and how it works please check screenshot section.

 **Check Our Other Plugins:**